They say that the brain is…

 (Photo: Sergey Novikov, Shutterstock)

-Many tasks that occupy us on a daily basis require synchronized activity in multiple areas in the brain simultaneously.
+Many tasks that occupy us on a daily basis require synchronized activity in multiple areas of the brain simultaneously.
 This means that when the activity in one area is increased, other areas that are linked to it in the same neural network will also increase their activity, which will later decrease in a synchronized manner.
 This dynamic activity pattern enables the transfer of information between different areas in the brain.
 There are also events when many parts of the brain are activated at high intensity all at once, with no synchronization.
-This is an example for the occurrence during epilepsy induced seizures, when many nerve cells are activated in an uncontrolled manner, which is expressed in convulsions and loss of muscle control.
+This is an example of the occurrence during epilepsy-induced seizures, when many nerve cells are activated in an uncontrolled manner, which is expressed in convulsions and loss of muscle control.

-Second Claim: Creative people have “right brain” and logical people have “left brain”
+Second claim: creative people have “right brain” and logical people have “left brain”

 Our brain is composed of two halves, called hemispheres, and it is custom to link analytical thinking to the left hemisphere and artistic and creative thinking to the right hemisphere.
 This distinction is not completely detached from reality, as indeed there are differences between the two hemispheres, but it is highly imprecise.